Awards for Upside Down House

 The Royal Institute of British Architects offers Guidance for Commercial Clients on how to prepare for projects and how to achieve the best outcomes.

-The guide includes the responsibility and duties of commercial clients and advice on the role of consultants and forms of procurement.
+The guide covers the duties of commercial clients and the roles and responsibilites of professional consultants.

 We need your consent to load the translations